 Festival of color Holi is the most popular festival across the country.
 The festival of joy and color Holi also has different names, rituals, and celebrations associated with it in different regions of the country.
 Like Phoolon Wali Holi in Mathura and Vrindavan, Lathmar Holi in Barsana, Shantiniketan in West Bengal, Rang Panchami.
 Here are some well-known regional names of Holi with their unique celebrations and rituals.

 Mathura is where Lord Krishna was born, while Vrindavan was where he spent his childhood.
 Preparations for Holi start in Mathura after Vasant Panchami.
-Hence, these 40 days duration is completely dedicated to the upcoming festival of colors.
+Hence, this 40 days duration is completely dedicated to the upcoming festival of colors.

 You may be interested in Grand Holi After 5 Days Of Holi – Rang Panchami